MSH/PViMS/Readme_notes.md

 ** Include grade 5 and grade unknown into quarterly and annual adverse event reports ** Adverse event report stratified by seriousness and include cohort as criteria ** Store MetaDataLastUpdated time when refreshing
+** Patients on treatment report fixed to reflect serious events